 The internationally popular game is now a fun-filled musical that brings the world’s best-known suspects to life and invites the audience to help solve the mystery: who killed Mr. Body, in what room, and with what weapon.
 The audience receives forms to help them deduce the solution from clues given throughout the fun-filled evening.
 Three audience members choose from cards representing the potential murderers, weapons, and rooms; there are 216 possible solutions!
 Only one hard-nosed female detective is qualified to unravel the merry mayhem.
 Comic antics, witty lyrics, and a beguiling score carry the investigation from room to room.
 Even after the culprit confesses, a surprise twist delights the audience.

 Audition requirements will be announced at a later date.
 There are roles for 7 men and 9 females.
-Director to be announced.
+Ron Boyle will direct this production.

 About the Play